A "Periodicity" Phenomenon of the Attaching Map of the Suspended Two-Cell Complex: Conventions

-In this paper, by spaces we mean are CW complexes.
+Throughout this paper, all spaces are assumed to be CW complexes.
 Spaces and maps are pointed; basepoints and constant maps are denoted by $*$.
 Unless otherwise stated, no distinction will be made between “maps” and “homotopy classes of maps,” nor between “homotopy-commutative” and “commutative” when referring to diagrams of spaces.
+Suppose that $X$ is a space homotopy equivalent to $Y$; then we employ the identification $X=Y$ if no confusion arises.